thormeier-fhnw-repos/meco-firksy/README.md

 ---

-This is a prototype, it doesn't do anything yet.
+This is a prototype, it doesn't do anything yet and the code is *ugly*.
 To see the prototype, clone this repository and execute the following:

     npm install
     grunt